 Cassia holds a Bachelor of Electrical Engineering from the Federal University of Itajuba – UNIFEI and is finishing her Master degree in Sustainable Energy and Policy at Carleton University.

-Christiane holds a Bachelor of Environmental Studies degree from Carleton University.
+Christiane holds a Bachelor of Environmental Studies degree from Carleton University with a minor in Spanish.